SayantanKumar/GLP_AMIA/README.md

 - Several notebooks are exploratory and contain repeated or commented analysis cells from different experiments.
 - Many paths are absolute and must be changed before reuse.
-- Some cells assume intermediate pickle files or `best_matches*.csv` files have already been created.
+- Some cells assume intermediate pickle files have already been created; match files are included in `annotations/**/matches/`.
 - The `compare_tts/` folder in this archive is empty aside from system metadata; threshold-sweep logic is currently in `threshold_sweep.ipynb`.
 - Outcome detection in the survival notebook is keyword-based and should be interpreted as time to first documented mention in the textual time series, not necessarily biological onset.
 - Case reports are a biased clinical-informatics cohort, not a representative epidemiologic sample; hazard ratios in the paper are associative rather than causal.